isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-If a well-designed, well-documented, and well-supported library exists for a given domain, using it saves time and effort; its quality and documentation are likely to be greater than what you could do if the majority of your time must be spent on an implementation.
+Using a well-designed, well-documented, and well-supported library saves time and effort;
+its quality and documentation are likely to be greater than what you could do if the majority of your time must be spent on an implementation.
-The cost (time. effort, money) of a library can be shared over many users.
+The cost (time, effort, money, etc.) of a library can be shared over many users.
 A widely used library is more likely to be kept up-to-date and ported to new systems than an individual application.
 Knowledge of a widely-used library can save time on other/future projects.
+So, if a suitable library exists for your application domain, use it.

 ##### Example

     std::sort(begin(v),end(v),std::greater<>());

-Unless you are an expert in sorting algorithms and have plenty of time, this is more likely to be correct and to tun faster that anything you write for a specific application.
+Unless you are an expert in sorting algorithms and have plenty of time, this is more likely to be correct and to run faster than anything you write for a specific application.
 You need a reason not to use the standard library (or whatever foundational libraries your application uses) rather than a reason to use it.

 ##### Note